Compiling and Installing Custom PHP Modules in ServBay

 export LDFLAGS="-L/opt/homebrew/lib ${LDFLAGS}"

-export CPPFLAGS="-I/opt/homebrew/opt/unixodbc/include -I/opt/homebrew/include ${CPPFLAGS}" # Include /opt/homebrew/include to find all necessary headers
+export CPPFLAGS="-I/opt/homebrew/opt/unixodbc/include -I/opt/homebrew/include ${CPPFLAGS}" # Add /opt/homebrew/include to ensure all headers are found

 ./configure --with-php-config=${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/php-config